 - 1. Working for all possible ways for realignment of Roads to safeguard the Village integrity and its Gramakantam without affecting any inhabitation of the Village. - 2.
-The food production lost by converting these agricultural lands to carry out the Capital Project, the food production so lost should be made good by intensifying agriculture activities in other areas of the state. - 3.
-The Agricultural livelihoods are to be converted into non-agricultural livelihoods and urban agricultural livelihoods, which calls for immediate measures for up gradation of skills. - 4.
-Provision of ample access to interest free credit to encourage self employment - 5.
+Immediate up gradation of skills of the people affected as the Agricultural livelihoods are to be converted into non-agricultural livelihoods and urban agricultural livelihoods. - 3.
+The food production lost by converting these agricultural lands to carry out the Capital Project, the food production so lost should be made good by intensifying agriculture activities in other areas of the state. - 4.
+Provision of ample access to interest free credit to encourage self-employment - 5.
 All PAFs should be provided with healthcare and quality education. - 6.
-Creation of varied opportunities for the people affected and impart them the skills accordingly. - 7.
-New Technologies like Urban intensive and Terrace production of vegetables growth can be promoted. - 8.
-Timely and regular disbursement of monthly compensation for unemployment that needs to be based on persons and not based on family for all the affected landless people and daily wage earners hitherto in the project areas.
+New Technologies like Urban intensive and Terrace production of vegetables growth can be promoted. - 7.
+Timely and regular disbursement of monthly compensation for unemployment that needs to be based on persons and not based on family for all the affected landless people and daily wage earners in the project areas.
 The minimum wage used to be Rs.
 100/- and maximum used to be Rs.
 500/- depending on the nature of work and season and the average wage per day is calculated as Rs.
 300 and thus the minimum earning of a land less labour per month used to be Rs.
 9000/- per head as it used to be a land with agricultural activity in the village throughout the year, whereas the Government's plan of paying only Rs.
 2500/- per family as compensation amounts just 27.8% of an individual's average earnings and it needs to be calculated by multiplying with number of individuals working in the family.
 Therefore, every member in the family should get at least Rs.
 9000/- per month.
 Further, these affected families may be considered for more entitlements under the regular public distribution system.